contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Abuse is the mistreatment or neglect of others in a way that causes physical, sexual, emotional, or financial harm.
 The Church’s position is that abuse cannot be tolerated in any form.
 Those who abuse their spouses, children, other family members, or anyone else violate the laws of God and man.

 All members, especially parents and leaders, are encouraged to be alert and diligent and do all they can to protect children and others against abuse.
-If they become aware of instances of abuse, they should counsel with the bishop.
+If members become aware of instances of abuse, they report it to civil authorities and counsel with the bishop.
 Church leaders should take reports of abuse seriously and never disregard them.

 All adults who work with children or youth are to complete children and youth protection training within one month of being sustained (see [ProtectingChildren.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health/protecting-children-and-youth)).
 They are to repeat the training every three years.